ngxson/hobby_amazfit_bip_ext_dnd/README.md

 **Functions:**
 - Switch DND modes: OFF (grey) => ON (green) => AUTO (blue with zz icon)
 - Find my phone
-- Torch (flash light): swipe left to access
+- Torch (flash light): swipe left to access (This app is built-in)
+- Button to access Calculator (You need to install Calculator app separately)
-- Music control: swipe right to access
+- Music control: swipe right to access (This app is built-in)

 **Note:** Flash light and music control functionalities are built into the program.
 You don't need to install them separately.